SEARCH

 After the main structure was done (the posts and privacy screens), I added some bug hotels.
 Really, they are places to keep natural treasures found in the garden.

 I love natural materials: branches, lichen, leaves, twigs, old bird nests, wasp nests, wood chips—you name it.
-I never like sending yard waste away, but instead hang onto stuff for projects like this.
+I never like sending yard waste away but instead hang onto stuff for projects like this.

-As bug hotels have become popular in recent years, we’ve also learned that they can do more harm than good .
+As bug hotels have become popular in recent years, we’ve also learned that they may do more harm than good .
 So do your homework and read up on what yours might attract and how it should be designed and maintained.

-To build the bug hotels, I built big squares with 2x4s, and lined them with 1×6 fence boards.
+To build the bug hotels, I built big squares with 2x4s and lined them with 1×6 fence boards.
 I wanted this depth to accommodate a deeper display.

 Within the squares, I added inner support pieces to create sections.